The AIRI plug-and-play algorithm for image reconstruction in radio-interferometry: variations and robustness: Experimental results on simulated data

 \subsection{Results for image estimation}

+To illustrate clearly even the minor differences among different methods, we choose to show the reconstructions of one measurement with $\Delta T = 8\text{h}$ in Fig.~\ref{fig:3c353_dt8}, which contain more details compared to others recovered from measurements with smaller observation time.
+The reconstructions are organised in the ascending order of logSNR values and we only display the error maps and residual dirty images for the 6 best results.
+We first observe that MS-CLEAN successfully recovers structures with higher intensities, but not the faint and extended emissions.
+The central black hole is also less compact compared to the ones of other algorithms.
+This is as expected due to the convolution with the CLEAN beam and the addition of the residual dirty image.
+As was observed in \citet{terris2023image}, UNet recovers the high intensity emissions better than MS-CLEAN, but struggles at lower intensities (see the extended purple areas): this translates into a relatively good SNR, but lower logSNR.

-Visual results for $\Delta T = 8\text{h}$ are shown in Figure~\ref{fig:3c353_dt8}.
-We first observe that the CLEAN algorithm yields highly blurred and noisy reconstructions.
-As was observed in \cite{terris2023image}, the UNet recovers the high intensity results rather well, but struggles at lower intensities (see the extended purple areas): this translates in a relatively good SNR metric, but lower logSNR.
-Optimisation methods uSARA and SARA show faithful reconstructions, despite noticeable wavelet artefacts around the central point source which is challenging to recover for all algorithms.
-While no significant difference between the two methods can be noticed in logarithmic scale, we stress that uSARA struggles to recover the high intensity values correctly, which translates in a lower SNR than its constrained counterpart, SARA.
-BM3D based PnP algorithms (\emph{i.e.}~uPnP\textsubscript{BM3D} and cPnP\textsubscript{BM3D}) show horizontal and/or vertical artefacts.
-PnP algorithms with the proposed denoisers (uAIRI and cAIRI) show better reconstruction qualities than other methods, with no significant difference between each method.
-However, the unconstrained PnP algorithms \eqref{eq:monotone_FB} do not recover high intensities as well as their constrained counterparts \eqref{eq:monotone_PD}.
-This is in line with the results obtained with uSARA and SARA.
-Interestingly, visual results of OAID and MRID AIRI algorithms are very similar up to small additional artefacts for MRID.
+For the other algorithms, the constrained ones generally yield better reconstructions than their unconstrained counterpart. uSARA and SARA show faithful reconstructions, despite noticeable wavelet artefacts around the central point source, which is challenging to recover for all algorithms.
+While no significant difference between the two methods can be noticed in logarithmic scale, the higher SNR of the SARA reconstruction implies that it recovers high intensity values better than its unconstrained variant.
+BM3D-based PnP algorithms (uPnP\textsubscript{BM3D} and cPnP\textsubscript{BM3D}) exhibit mild stripe-like artefacts (see top right zoom regions of panels (e) and (g)), and the discontinuities around the central black hole form significant rectangular shapes.
+These artefacts could be induced by the square patches selection and hard thresholding strategies within the BM3D algorithm.
+We recall that these algorithms were fine-tuned to achive best performance.
+PnP algorithms with the proposed denoisers AIRI and cAIRI yield better reconstructions than other methods, with little noticeable visual difference between each method despite variations in the reconstruction metrics.
+However, AIRI\textsubscript{OAID} and AIRI\textsubscript{MRID} do not recover high intensities as well as their constrained variants cAIRI\textsubscript{OAID} and cAIRI\textsubscript{MRID}.
+This is consistent with the results obtained with uSARA and SARA.
+Interestingly, the visual results of the OAID and MRID AIRI algorithms are very similar, with the MRID variants exhibiting discontinuities around the bright structures.
+This may be due to the lack of abrupt intensities changes in the MRI knee images compared to the astronomical images in the training datasets, as shown in Fig.~\ref{fig:exponentiated}.